Each tax year, there’s a limit to how much you can pay into ISAs while keeping your returns tax-free - this is known as your ISA allowance.

 If you’ve withdrawn funds and plan to replace them, we’ll show you how much you can still deposit under the flexible rules.

-If you’re thinking about cancelling, please get in touch with our Client Support team as soon as possible so we can walk you through the process.
+If you believe you may have exceeded your ISA allowance, please contact our Client Support team as soon as possible so we can help resolve the issue quickly and correctly.

 ISA voiding: Why staying within the rules matters